 The OHSA website provides a comprehensive list of woodworking safety guidelines that any responsible shop owner should follow.

-If you want to make money, establish a good pricing structure.
+If you want to make money, establish a pricing structure that will lead to a successful woodworking business.
 After all, this is an essential component to starting and managing a lucrative business.
 When it comes to pricing, there are 2 factors to consider above all else: